kant/android-mvp/README.md

 We are using them for autounsubscribing from rxjava Subscriptions, or as they are called in rxjava2, Disposables.

 # Lifecycle Event Scheduler
-Sometimes you want to do a particular action, when a lifecycle event is happening.
-We needed this in the first place to unsubscribe from rxjava Observables
+Sometimes you want to execute an action, when a lifecycle event happens i.e. you want to cancel http requests when the activity is stops or you want to unsubscribe from an rxjava subscription/disposable when the activity is pausing.

 This is why we introduced the LifecycleEventScheduler.
-It is an implementation of a LifecycleInterceptor and can call an action whenever a lifecycle event is happening.
+It is an implementation of a LifecycleInterceptor which you need to add manually to your MVPFragment/MVPActivity/MVPPresenter using the methods mentioned in the LifecycleInterceptor - Section.

-Example:
+Here's an example of executing a runnable on stop
 ```
-private static final LifecycleEventScheduler<Subscription> CLEANUP =
+private static final LifecycleEventScheduler<Runnable> DEMO
-        // define an action that is happening, when an event was triggered
-        new LifecycleEventScheduler<>((event, item) -> item.unsubscribe());
+        = new LifecycleEventScheduler<>((event, item) -> item.run());

 @Override
 public void onCreate() {
     super.onCreate();
-    // enqueue the action to trigger onStop
+    // enqueue the action to trigger onStop, in this case it unsubscribes from
-    CLEANUP.enqueue(STOP, getSomeObservable
-            .subscribe(item -> {/* do something */}));
+    // a possible active subscription
+    DEMO.enqueue(STOP, () -> Log.e(TAG, "onStop was called"));
+    DEMO.enqueue(RESUME, () -> Log.e(TAG, "onResume was called"));
 }
 ```
+The action will be called ONCE for all events you register an action for.
+On registering an action you have to pass the event itself (predefined integer) and an item you want to do something with.

+A sample for auto unsubscribing on rxjava subscriptions you can find in [the demo project](https://github.com/moovel/android-mvp/blob/master/demo/src/main/java/com/moovel/mvp/demo/screens/main/AwesomePresenter.java).

 ## LICENSE
 ```